 Although the App Store is generally much safer than the Google Play Store, there are still many security concerns.
 Security breaches and cyber-attacks still happen often, especially regarding privacy issues.
 An iPhone VPN enables you to put an effective barrier in place against prying eyes.

-A VPN for iOS helps you improve your online security by providing data encryption and IP address masking.
+A VPN for iOS, as well as Android VPN, helps you improve your online security by providing data encryption and IP address masking.
 There are many great VPNs available from the App Store, and they are easy to install and use.

 Using a VPN on your smartphone is a smart choice.
 Our bats came to the same conclusion.
 TomBat does no longer rely on AnonymousBat for sending his super-secret love letters to PonyBat.
 Instead, he turns on the VPN on his phone and securely uses WhatsBatApp.